WEB STANDARDS

 Responsive Design

 Mobile accounts for approximately half of the web traffic globally.
 Due to users increasingly accessing websites via mobile and tablet devices, all websites must be responsive.
-Failure to make websites responsive can result in negative user experience and even search engine ranking penalties.
+Failure to make websites responsive can result in a negative user experience and even search engine ranking penalties.

 Navigation